All the Stars Showing Off Their Gray Hair During Quarantine

 Kelly Ripa to Kevin Hart: All the Stars Showing Off Their Gray Hair During Quarantine

-The stars are sporting more natural looks as they stay inside during the Coronavirus pandemic.
+The stars are sporting more natural looks as they stay inside during the coronavirus pandemic.

 For the most part, celebs are used to regular hair and makeup upkeep, which has definitely been affected due to current health concerns.
 And now, with working from home being the new normal as well as access to beauty services being restricted, plenty of stars are proudly showing off their gray hair.
 Check them out below: